serverless/enterprise/docs/getting-started.md

 $ npm install
 ```
 ### Login via the cli
-In order to allow the Serverless Framework to access the Serverless Framework Enterprise dashboard you will need to provide the framework with platform credentials.
+In order to allow the Serverless Framework open-source CLI to access the Serverless Framework Enterprise dashboard you will need to provide the framework with platform credentials.
 To do this simply use the `login` command and the framework will download platform access keys behind the scenes.

 ```sh
 serverless login